I write about anxiety, intimacy and absurdity, in both fiction and nonfiction.

 Coming April 2026.

 An unimaginable apocalypse.
 A scared young girl.
 A stubborn old woman.
-But without each other, neither of them will survive.
+Neither will survive without the other.

 Pam is in her mid-seventies, widowed, and hiding from the world behind a caustic sense of humour.
 Her health is declining, and she’s afraid of dying alone, but her most pressing concern is complaining to the council about her waterlogged garden.